-In November 2013, the so-called "Vereniging Woekerpolis.nl", an association representing the interests of policyholders, initiated a so-called "collective action", requesting the District Court in Rotterdam to declare that NN's Dutch insurance subsidiaries sold products in the market, which are defective in various respects (e.g. on transparency regarding cost charges and other product characteristics, and included risks for which the insurer failed to warn, such as considerable stock depreciations, the inability to realise the projected final policy value, unrealistic capital projections due to difference in geometric versus arithmetic returns).
-These claims have been rejected by NN and it defends itself in these proceedings.
+'Vereniging Woekerpolis.nl' has requested the District Court in Rotterdam to declare that NN's Dutch insurance subsidiaries sold products in the market, which are defective in various respects (e.g. on transparency regarding cost charges and other product characteristics, the general terms and conditions regarding costs were unfair, and included risks for which the insurer failed to warn such as considerable stock depreciations, the inability to realise the projected final policy value, unrealistic capital projections due to differences in geometric versus arithmetic returns).
+A(n) (interim) ruling in first instance in the legal proceedings initiated by 'Vereniging Woekerpolis.nl' from the District Court in Rotterdam is expected in the second half of 2017.